 I don’t have any prior earnings to report in the past 12-18 months.
 Am I eligible for unemployment benefits?

-You are not eligible for state unemployment insurance benefits, but you may be eligible for up to 57 weeks of benefits under the CARES Act through the Pandemic Unemployment Assistance (PUA) program, which was recently extended for an additional 11 weeks.
+You are not eligible for state unemployment insurance benefits, but you may be eligible for up to 79 weeks of benefits under the CARES Act through the Pandemic Unemployment Assistance (PUA) program, which was recently extended by 22 weeks under the American Rescue Plan.

 I’ve exhausted my 26 weeks of regular state unemployment benefits.
 Is there any way to receive additional benefits?

-Under the Pandemic Emergency Unemployment Compensation (PEUC) program that was created by the CARES Act, you could apply for an additional 13 weeks of unemployment benefits.
-This benefit was extended for an additional 11 weeks under the legislation passed in December 2020.
+Under the Pandemic Emergency Unemployment Compensation (PEUC) program that was created by the CARES Act and extended by the American Rescue Plan, you could apply for an additional 53 weeks of unemployment benefits.

 I’m having trouble completing the application for unemployment insurance benefits, but have been unable to get a hold of a customer service representative at EDD.
 Is there anyone else that can help?

-EDD has expanded its call center hours from 8 a.m.-8 p.m., seven days a week, starting April 20, 2020.
+EDD has expanded its call center hours from 8 a.m.-8 p.m., seven days a week.
 If you need additional assistance, Los Angeles County has 16 WorkSource Centers that may be able to assist you.
 You can locate a WorkSource Center near you here.
 You can also make an appointment to attend a virtual workers’ rights clinic through the Legal Aid at Work or Bet Tzedek organizations.
 Also, see these helpful links from California Employment Lawyers Association, National Employment Lawyers Association, and National Employment Law Project.

 SMALL BUSINESS ADMINISTRATION ASSISTANCE